TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 7/Nehemiah 7.66.md

 ---

-The whole assembly together was forty and two thousand three hundred and threescore,
+The whole assembly together was forty-two thousand three hundred sixty,